 Lyle Foster (South Africa), Delic Murimba (Zimbabwe) – 5 goals

 Foster is another star on the rise and currently plies his trade with Vitoria Guimaraes in the Portuguese league, who he joined from French Ligue 1 Monaco ahead of the campaign.
 He is, however, on loan at Belgian second-tier side Westerlo for the 2021-22 season.

-The 20-year-old is also spent last season on loan at Belgium club Cercle Brugge, and featured for Monaco’s first team.
+The 21-year-old is also spent last season on loan at Belgium club Cercle Brugge, and featured for Monaco’s first team.
 He is also a part of the new generation coming through at Bafana Bafana.

 6 goals – Ambrosini Salvador (Angola)

 Viewed as the next wonderkid from the region, striker Salvador, or ‘Zini’ as he is known, was the subject of a bid from Brazilian side Gremio that was quickly batted away by current club Primeiro de Agosto.